philtipping31/PP2---GuessTheLyrics/README.md

 - The site was deployed to GitHub pages during the creation of the site.
 During the learning time deploying the project earlier was advised.
 The steps to deploy are as follows:

   - Go to GitHub repository.
   - Click on "Settings".
   - Click on "Pages"(tab found on the left sidebar).
   - Scroll to "Build and deployment" section.
   - Find the sub-section "Branch".
   - From the drop-down menu "none"/"select branch" change this to choose source "main" (or "master").
   - Click 'Save'

 Wait until you can see a link for deployed page within GitHub Page section.
-This can take a while.
-Once the page updates you will see a message: Your site is live at...
+This can sometimes take a bit of time.
+Once the page updates you will see a message: "Your site is live at...

 The live link can be found here - [Guess The Lyrics Quiz](https://philtipping31.github.io/PP2---GuessTheLyrics/)